NCERT Book Solutions Class 7 History Our Pasts-II Chapter 3

 Answer: The “internal” frontiers of the Sultanate means the consolidation of the hinterlands of the garrison towns.
-During these campaigns, forests were cleared in the Ganga-Yamuna doab and hunter-gatherers and pastoralists were expelled from their habitat and these lands were handed over to the peasants.
+During these campaigns, forests were cleared in the Ganga-Yamuna doab, and hunter-gatherers and pastoralists were expelled from their habitat; these lands were handed over to the peasants.
 They also promoted regional trade through the establishment of New fortresses and garrison towns.

 The “external” frontiers of the Sultanate meant the military expeditions into southern parts of India, which started during the reign of Alauddin Khalji and ended with the reign of Muhammad Tughluq.

 7. What were the steps taken to ensure that muqtis performed their duties?
 Why do you think they may have wanted to defy the orders of the Sultans?

 Answer: The muqtis or iqtadar was a military commander appointed by the Khalji and Tughlug monarchs as governors of territories of varying sizes.
 These lands were called ‘Iqta’.
 The duties of the muqtis were as follows:

 a.
 To lead military campaigns and maintain law and order in their iqtas.